will-snavely/ctf_problems/radools_realm/level0/README.md

 1. Extract the level0 zip file.
 You will find a game client jar (`level0.jar1`), a save file (`savelvl0.rr1`), a snippet of the vulnerable server code (`Level0Server.java`), and a configuration file (`server.conf`).

-2. Run the game server jar from the parent directory
+2. Run the game server jar from the parent directory (e.g. in a separate terminal or in the background).

 ```
 java -jar server.jar 0 3145